Who is required to attend Destination Witt?

-Will I meet with my advisor at Orientation?
+Will I meet with my advisor at Destination Witt?

-- Each student will be able to meet with a faculty advisor at Orientation.
-This faculty advisor may or may not serve as your faculty advisor at the start of classes, but will be able to knowledgeably advise you on your course selections and academic expectations.
+- Each student will be able to meet with a faculty member at Destination Witt.
+The faculty and/or staff members you meet may or may not serve as your academic advisor, but that person will be able to advise you on your course selections and academic expectations.

-Can I declare a major or minor at Orientation?
+Can I declare a major or minor at Destination Witt?

 - As a liberal arts university, Wittenberg prides itself on providing an academic environment and a general education program that allows students to explore many areas of interest and passion before deciding on a major(s) and/or minor(s) that suits them.
 In the Course Preferences portal, you will be able to select Academic Areas of Interest.
 This way, the Registrar's Office can build an academic schedule for you that helps you explore potential options and meet the General Education requirements.

 - As a transfer student, Orientation is a great time to declare your major and make scheduling adjustments that better fit your academic experience.
-You will be able to discuss a major declaration during the Class Schedule Review at the end of the Orientation Program.
+You will be able to discuss a major declaration during the advising session.

-Will I be able to meet with any specific offices during the Orientation Program?
+Will I be able to meet with any specific offices during Destination Witt?

-As a student-athlete, will I be able to meet my team or coach at Orientation?
+As a student-athlete, will I be able to meet my team or coach at Destination Witt?

-- Athletics will have a table at the end of the Orientation day at the Engagement Fair for student-athletes to ask questions and get to know the Athletics staff.
-If you want to meet with your coach specifically, please reach out to the Athletics staff to setup your meeting during the Engagement Fair.
+- Athletics will have a session with students and families, and will have a table at the Engagement Fair for student-athletes to ask questions and get to know the Athletics staff.
+If you want to meet with your coach specifically, please reach out your coach to see if they are available to connect with you during check-in or the Engagement Fair.

-As a student in the Honors Program, are there any meetings that I need to attend at Orientation?
+As a student in the Honors Program, are there any meetings that I need to attend at Destination Witt?

 - Congratulations!
-The Honors Program will have a table at the end of the Orientation day at the Engagement Fair.
-Students and staff will be present to start getting to know you and answer any questions you might have.
+The Honors Program will have a table at the Engagement Fair.
+Students and staff will be present to greet you and answer any questions you might have.

-As a parent attending the Orientation Program with my student, why are we being separated for the middle part of the day?
+As a family member attending the Destination Witt with my student, why are we being separated for the middle part of the day?

 - As a college student, your child will be taking on more ownership and responsibility in their academic experience.
 By dividing into two groups, we can ensure that the information throughout the day is catered to both audiences.
-We also want to ensure that they are able to identify a support system of peers that can help them when they start classes in the Fall.
+We also want to ensure that your student can identify a support system of peers that can help them when they start classes in the Fall.
 Those relationships are easier to build when the student groups can ask real questions of our student leaders.

-What if my Advanced Placement (AP) or International Baccalaureate (IB) exam scores are reported after I attend the Orientation Program?
+What if my Advanced Placement (AP) or International Baccalaureate (IB) exam scores are reported after I attend Destination Witt?

-As a commuter student, is Orientation really necessary?
+As a commuter student, is Destination Witt really necessary?